evergrace-co/react-native-audio-pro/docs/versioned_docs/version-4.1/v2-migration.md

 // Hooks

-- useTrackPlayerProgress
+- useAudioProProgress
 + useProgress

 // Event Listeners
-// Refrain from using: TrackPlayer.addEventListener() and instead use the provided hooks
+// Refrain from using: AudioPro.addEventListener() and instead use the provided hooks

 + usePlaybackState
-+ useTrackPlayerEvents
++ useAudioProEvents
 + useProgress
 ```